Brendan Ingle

-Brendan Ingle (19 June 1940 – 25 May 2018) was an Irish boxing trainer, manager and former professional boxer based in Sheffield, England.
-Ingle trained four world champions in total at his Wincobank gym, including Johnny Nelson, "Prince" Naseem Hamed, Junior Witter, and Kell Brook.
+Brendan Ingle (19 June 1940 – 25 May 2018) was an Irish boxing trainer, manager, and former professional boxer based in Sheffield, England.
+He trained five world champions at his Wincobank gym: Johnny Nelson, Naseem Hamed, Junior Witter, Kell Brook, and Kid Galahad.

+Early life

+Ingle was born in the Ringsend area of Dublin in 1940.
+He was one of 16 children of dock labourer Charlie (‘Hoppy’) Ingle and Sarah Ingle (née Lawless).

 Professional career

-He had a professional record of 19 wins and 14 losses.
+Ingle competed professionally as a middleweight from 1965 to 1973, with a record of 19 wins and 14 losses.
+He unsuccessfully fought for the BBofC Central Area Middleweight title in October 1973 against Pat Dwyer.

-Boxing trainer
+Training career

 While living in Wincobank, Sheffield, England, Ingle was asked by a local vicar to carry out some community work because youth in the area were "running wild."
 He knew nothing but boxing, but he organised a weekly dance at St Thomas' church hall and the boxing gym St Thomas' Boys & Girls Club was opened.

 Herol "Bomber" Graham, undefeated in ten years is what Ingle would call "the best person to come out of our gym," although perhaps Ingle is best known for being Naseem Hamed's mentor from the age of seven to 25.
 He has also trained former IBF Light Heavyweight titlist Clinton Woods and was the trainer of former WBC Light Welterweight titlist Junior Witter.
 He also was trainer of former WBO cruiserweight champion Johnny Nelson.
 He lived in Wincobank, Sheffield, just across the road from his gym, St Thomas' Boys and Girls Club.

-In total he has trained four world champions, six European, 15 British and six Commonwealth champions.
+In total he has trained four world champions, six European, 15 British, and six Commonwealth champions.
 Ingle's fighters relied on footwork and reflexes for defence, leaving the hands free for offensive activity.

+Honours

+Ingle was awarded an MBE in 1998 for his services and contributions to British boxing and his work with young people in the Sheffield area.

+He received an honorary doctorate from Sheffield Hallam University.

+Personal life

 Brendan's sons, Dominic and John, both run the Ingle Gym their father established.

-Honours and personal life

-He has also lectured at Sheffield Hallam University where he was awarded an honorary doctorate.
-Ingle was awarded an MBE in 1998 for his services and contributions to British boxing and his work with young people in the Sheffield area.
+Ingle's eldest brother, Jimmy, was a famous Irish champion boxer.
+His niece is Róisín Ingle, The Irish Times journalist.
+He was also great-uncle of The Guardian sports journalist Sean Ingle.

 In August 2014, Ingle was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+Death

 Ingle died in May 2018 due to a brain hemorrhage at the age of 77.
 Upon his death, former student Johnny Nelson paid tribute to Ingle as "the best trainer in the world".

+Media portrayal

+Ingle is played by Pierce Brosnan in the 2025 film Giant, about the relationship between him and Naseem Hamed.